mertgrsy/CRNN-PyTorch-MPS/README.md

 # CRNN-PyTorch-MPS
  Convolutional Recurrent Neural Network (CRNN) for image-based sequence recognition.
- This code use MPS and CUDA.
+ With this code you can use MPS and CUDA.

  Run demo